HaloSan In The Drinking Water Of The City Of Denmark, South Carolina

 HaloSan in the Cox Mill Well

-HaloSan was used to control the iron bacteria in the Coz Mill Well, and it is 300 feet below the ground.
-With the use of an automated system, a small amount was designed and calibrated by the supplier.
+HaloSan was used to control the iron bacteria in the Coz Mill Well, 300 feet below the ground.
+With an automated system, the supplier designed and calibrated a small amount.
 The active ingredient in HaloSan is called bromochlorodimethylhydantoin.

 Health Effects of HaloSan